-- Using Registry Editor – You can use Registry Editor to configure this setting.
-Create a registry entry called SetDisablePauseUXAccess and set its value to 1.
+- Using Registry Editor: Create a registry entry called SetDisablePauseUXAccess and set its value to 1.

-Click on + Add settings and search for “pause updates”
+- Configuration settings: Click on + Add settings and search for pause updates.

-Click on Add groups and select an Entra security group containing Windows 10/11 devices.
+- Assignments: Click Add groups and select an Entra security group containing Windows 10/11 devices.

 Sync Intune Policies